llllyyyynnnn/celosUI/README.md

 * RenderFrameFunctions
 * for animations using renderframeanimations, add an index that is reset on every frame to avoid mixing up

+> Issues
+* Fonts are required to be in the same folder as the executable.
+They will not work if executed from Visual Studio.

 To find todo's, search all files for "CTODO".
 This was in order to prevent ImGui's todos from interfering with my own.